-Batteries are the power source for almost all the mobility products available today.
+Batteries are the power source for almost all of the mobility products available today.
 The design of batteries used in mobility products is significantly different from the batteries used to start a car for example.
 Car batteries are designed to release a large amount of power over a short period of time, whilst mobility batteries (commonly called deep cycle batteries) release their power evenly over a long period of time.
 Therefore, due to the lower production volumes and increased technological requirements, mobility batteries are typically more expensive.
-Commonly two 12-volt batteries are used together in a mobility product giving a total voltage of 24 volts.
-The size of the battery (e.g. 10Ah).
+Commonly two 12 volt batteries are used together in a mobility product giving a total voltage of 24 volts.
+The size of the battery (e.g. its available power) is expressed in amps per hour (e.g. 10Ah).
 The higher the number, the bigger the battery size, weight and, potentially, the greater the distance you can travel.